jpassetti/mmi675-spring2024-wordpress/readme.md

 - Create `header.php` and `footer.php` files and include them in `index.php`.
 - Introduction to single post and page templates.
 Create `single.php` and `page.php` files.
 - Insert the WordPress Loop into `single.php` and `page.php` to display single post and page content.
 - Explain how the Wordpress Loop is multi-purpose and can be used in different contexts.
+When used on the homepage, it displays multiple posts.
+When used on a single post or page, it displays the content of that post or page.
 - Create a post and a page in the WordPress dashboard and preview the changes.

 ```php